spring-attic/spring-security-oauth/docs/oauth2.md

 In XML the `<authorization-server/>` element has some attributes that can be used to change the default endpoint URLs in a similar way.

+###

 ## Customizing the UI

 Most of the Authorization Server endpoints are used primarily by machines, but there are a couple of resource that need a UI and those are the GET for `/oauth/confirm_access` and the HTML response from `/oauth/error`.
 They  are provided using whitelabel implementations in the framework, so most real-world instances of the Authorization Server will want to provide their own so they can control the styling and content.
 All you need to do is provide a Spring MVC controller with `@RequestMappings` for those endpoints, and the framework defaults will take a lower priority in the dispatcher.
 In the `/oauth/confirm_access` endpoint you can expect an `AuthorizationRequest` bound to the session carrying all the data needed to seek approval from the user (the default implementation is `WhitelabelApprovalEndpoint` so look there for a starting point to copy).
+You can grab all the data from that request and render it however you like, and then all the user needs to do is POST back to `/oauth/authorize` with information about approving or denying the grant.
+The request parameters are passed directly to a `UserApprovalHandler` in the `AuthorizationEndpoint` so you can interpret the data more or less as you please.
+The default `UserApprovalHandler` depends on whether or not you have supplied an `ApprovalStore` in your `AuthorizationServerEndpointsConfigurer` (in which case it is an `ApprovalStoreUserApprovalHandler`) or not (in which case it is a `TokenStoreUserApprovalHandler`).
+The standard approval handlers accept the following:

+* `TokenStoreUserApprovalHandler`: a simple yes/no decision via `user_oauth_approval` equals to "true" or "false".

+* `ApprovalStoreUserApprovalHandler`: a set of `scope.*` parameter keys with "*" equal to the scopes being requested.
+The value of the parameter can be "true" or "approved" (if the user approved the grant) else the user is deemed to have rejected that scope.
+A grant is successful if at least one scope is approved.

+> NOTE: don't forget to include CSRF protection in your form that you render for the user.
+Spring Security is expecting a request parameter called "_csrf" by default (and it provides the value in a request attribute).
+See the Spring Security user guide for more information on that, or look at the whitelabel implementation for guidance.

+### Enforcing SSL

+Plain HTTP is fine for testing but an Authorization Server should only be used over SSL in production.
+You can run the app in a secure container or behind a proxy and it should work fine if you set the proxy and the container up correctly (which is nothing to do with OAuth2).
+You might also want to secure the endpoints using Spring Security `requiresChannel()` constraints.
+For the `/authorize` endpoint is up to you to do that as part of your normal application security.
+For the `/token` endpoint there is a flag in the `AuthorizationServerEndpointsConfigurer` that you can set using the `sslOnly()` method.
+In both cases the secure channel setting is optional but will cause Spring Security to redirect to what it thinks is a secure channel if it detects a request on an insecure channel.

 ## Customizing the Error Handling